WillCao68/twist-api/source/includes/v2/_integration_oauth.md

 | thread_id *Integer* | No | Only trigger for following `thread_id` |
 | conversation_id *Integer* | No | Only trigger for following `conversation_id` |

-On a successful creation Twist will return a `201 Created` and a `403 Forbidden` will be thrown if the access token scope does not have the permission to subscribe to the specified event type.
+On a successful creation, Twist will return a `201 Created` and a `403 Forbidden` will be thrown if the access token scope does not have the permission to subscribe to the specified event type.

 When an event happens, we'll send a request to your `target_url` that will be JSON encoded.
-The payload will be the object that triggered the event, for example `channel_added` will include [the channel object](#channels).
+The payload will be the object that triggered the event, for example, `channel_added` will include [the channel object](#channels).